Hammarn/1MB335/Lab3.md

 You should now have three new, short fragments after the contigs in your fasta file.
 It is time to check whether the newest sequence connects to one of your contigs.
 Select about 30 base pairs at the end of the newest sequence and search for it within your fasta file.
 If you are lucky, it will connect to one of your contigs.
 Reorganize your fasta file so that it goes: first contig; new sequences 1 to 3; contig which connects to the new sequence.
 Remove the overlap if there are some.

+**This is just an illustration to see how tiling works, you should not spen more than a few minutes doing it!**

 ---

 **The part below is what you would do to continue tiling.
-Edit for 1MB335 (year 2020): skip this part.**
+You should not do it!**

 Now you can continue with the end of the second contig.